sofia4cities/sofia4cities/docs/getting-started/index.md

 ### Creating a Device

-After defining the ontology it is possible to define devices that work with the ontology.
+After defining the ontology it is possible to define *Devices* that work with the ontology.
+A *Device* is the representation of a physical device into the platform.
-These devices will generate or consume data.
+These *Devices* will generate or consume data.
+To do that, go to the *DEVICES -> Definition of Devices* menu option.
+Use the **Create** button placed in the right upper corner to define a new *Device*.

+Complete the following information for the new *Device*:

+- Identification: provide a unique name for the *Device*.
+- Description: add a description for the *Device*.
+- Ontologies: it is possible to configure access to several ontologies.
+    - Ontology: ontology identification.
+    - Access Level: the type of access configured.
+- Meta Information:
+    - name:
+    - value:

 ### Creating a Simulator